nomasters/killcord/README.md

 This command encrypts your data, saves it into the `payload/encrypted` directory and saves the encryption key to the `killcord.toml` file.

-to test that they payload will decrypt properly, use:
+to test that the payload will decrypt properly, use:

 ```
 $ killcord decrypt